Knowing the right questions to ask is a good communication skill to master, especially when conversing with customers and working on their complaints.

 In contrast to funneling questions, elevating questions let you take a step back and reassess the issue or topic.
 Examples include:

 - How do you feel about this possible solution?

 - Do you want to explore other options?

-Asking these during a customer service transaction ensures that the caller feels sufficiently cared for and valued.
-It also lets the agent verify whether the recommendations they gave are suitable to the customer’s context.
+Asking these during a customer service transaction ensures that the caller feels cared for and valued.
+It also lets the agent verify whether the recommendations they gave are suitable to the customer’s queries.

-With Open Access BPO s in-house, rigorous contact center training, you can arm your brand with the best multilingual customer support team that asks the right questions and easily resolves customer complaints.
+With Open Access BPO’s rigorous contact center training, you can arm your brand with the best multilingual customer support team that asks the right questions and easily resolves customer complaints.
 Contact us to find the best experience for your customers.